Project

 Ähnlich Solarcoin (aber darüber hinausgehend): Schöpfung durch Produktion von regenerativer Energie

-#59 Updated by didi almost 7 years ago
+#59 Updated by didi over 7 years ago

 Vitalik about coordination problems as a tool: